nushell/nushell.github.io/commands/docs/into_sqlite.md

 title: into sqlite
 categories: |
   conversions
-version: 0.76.0
+version: 0.76.1
 conversions: |
-  Convert table into a SQLite database
+  Convert table into a SQLite database.
 usage: |
-  Convert table into a SQLite database
+  Convert table into a SQLite database.
 ---

 # <code>{{ $frontmatter.title }}</code> for conversions